RavingSmurfGB/wow-startup/README.md

 1. Ensure python is downloaded and installed.

-2. Navigate to your Wow directory and extract the whole project there
+2. Navigate to your Wow directory

+3. Download the code above and ensure the files are placed inside your Wow directory.

-3. Open a terminal in this location and then install the requirements with:
+4. Open a terminal in this location and then install the requirements with:
 ```
 pip install -r requirements.txt
 ```
-4. Ammend the config.yml file with your credentials.
+5. Ammend the config.yml file with your credentials.

-5. Edit the file "Start WoW TBC.bat" and add the following to the top! - Ensure it is before everything!
+6. Edit the file "Start WoW TBC.bat" and add the following to the top! - Ensure it is before everything!
 ```bat
 start enter_credentials.pyw
 ```
+7. Open the game how you would normally